aws-amplify/docs/docs/lib/datastore/schema-updates.md

 description: Learn more about how to issue schema updates for DataStore
 ---

+Automatic schema updates is hard to get it right.
+In the []

 ## Update the schema

 Edit the schema and re-run `amplify codegen models`.